 If you want to play a Legend of Zelda game on the fly, you’ll have to shell out $300 or so for a Nintendo Switch.
 Luckily, there are similar games out there, and Oceanhorn is among the best.
 Players control a young man who sets out to find his father, who has been lost after heading to find the Oceanhorn, a mystical beast that resides in the sea.
 Gameplay is quite similar to the Zelda games — namely, The Wind Waker — as you’ll complete small puzzles to receive loot, collect hearts to replenish lost HP, and drop bombs to uncover hidden paths.
 Combat is simple yet enjoyable — and not a chore, which is all too common on touchscreen devices — and exploration is absolutely exhilarating, especially while sailing.

-The newest version of this Need for Speed meets Mario Kart racing game, Asphalt 9: Legends takes you to over 70 tracks in real-world locations.
+The newest version of this thrilling racing game, Asphalt 9: Legends takes you to over 70 tracks in real-world locations and puts you behind the wheel of countless sports cars.
 Legends starts you in Career mode and once you complete over 60 seasons and 800 races you can become a real legend.
 Also, for the first time in the Asphalt series, you can create your own private races in Club Race Mode.
 Challenge your friends to see who is truly the best.
 Like most games of this caliber, Legends takes a lot of storage, so, if your iPad is already pretty full, you may want to clear some room.

 Download it now: